This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Conditions that oxytocin may be able to help include:

-Some early experiments suggest that oxytocin nasal sprays or injections may help people with these conditions better identify emotional content and facilitate social information processing.
+Some early experiments have suggested that oxytocin nasal sprays or injections may help people with these conditions better identify emotional content and facilitate social information processing.

 The synthetic version of oxytocin given intravenously (Pitocin) is also used to induce labor.